jrp244/byu-cs324/lab-socket-hunt/README.md

  - Byte 0: an `unsigned char`.
    - If 0: the hunt is over.
-All chunks of the treasure have been received in previous messages from the director.
+All chunks of the treasure have been received in previous messages from the server.
    - If between 1 and 127: A chunk of the message, having length corresponding to the value of byte 0, immediately follows, beginning with byte 1.
-   - If greater than 127: The director detected an error and is alerting the participant of the problem:
+   - If greater than 127: The server detected an error and is alerting the client of the problem:
-     - 129: The message was sent from an unexpected address or port (i.e., the source address or port of the packet received by the director).
+     - 129: The message was sent from an unexpected address or port (i.e., the source address or port of the packet received by the server).
      - 130: The message had an incorrect length.
      - 131: The value of the nonce was incorrect.
-     - 133: After multiple tries the director was unable to bind properly to the address and port that it had attempted.
+     - 133: After multiple tries the server was unable to bind properly to the address and port that it had attempted.
    Note that in the case where byte 0 has value 0 or a value greater than 127, the entire message will only be one byte long.
  - Bytes 1 - `n` (where `n` matches the value of byte 0; only applies where `n`